 For each EM, document scope (reports, services owned) and known strengths.
 If the infra EM has deep Kubernetes expertise, the model should weight that when proposing migration paths.
 The output gets sharper because the constraint is named.

 The current quarter's top 3-5 priorities with one-line rationale each.
-This is the section that prevents Claude from suggesting work that conflicts with what leadership already committed to.
-Without it, you get plausible suggestions that the org has already ruled out.
+This section prevents Claude from suggesting work that conflicts with what leadership already committed to.
+Without it, you get plausible suggestions the org has already ruled out.

 When and how to escalate.
 On-call rotation.
 Severity definitions.
 Final decision authority on cross-team disputes.
 Documented escalation prevents the failure mode where every borderline incident routes to whoever is most senior in Slack at 2am.

 Spell out how the team works: async-first with Slack threads, synchronous standups, RFC-driven decisions, or some combination.
 Claude should draft communications that match the team's actual mode.
-The output that fits the channel ships.
-The output that does not gets rewritten.
+Output that fits the channel ships.
+Output that doesn't gets rewritten.

 Feature flags, A/B tests, architectural spikes currently running.
 The model should know not to touch code behind an active experiment without explicit approval.
 The blast radius of a stray refactor inside a live test is real and avoidable.